 Now will…

-A pet insurance policy be right for everyone?
+A pet insurance policy be suitable for everyone?
 Probably not, but until you know what it costs how will you know if it’s right for you?